Strings Program: Violin, Viola, and Cello

 Evaluation day takes place during spring semester (see calendar) and is required of all students.
 The purpose of evaluations is to make sure students are progressing and practicing as required by the program.

-- The Final String Concert piece is part of the evaluation.
-Pieces must be memorized and well rehearsed with the pianist.
+- Pieces must be memorized and well rehearsed with the pianist.

 - Technical requirements include scales, arpeggios, and etude for their current level.